 Another challenge of catering business-based events is paying respects to those with different cultures and religious beliefs.
-While some religions hold that certain foods are taboo all-year, others restrict diets based on annual events and/or time of day.
+While some religions hold that certain foods are taboo all-year, others restrict diets based on annual events and/or time of day (consider this when planning company holiday parties).
 Again, knowing what cultures are important to your guests is vital for successful planning, catering, and event production.

 Fasting: March 2-20

-No: Meat, fish, poultry and eggs.
-Garlic, onions, alcohol, tea, and coffee are voluntary/per person’s preferences.
+No: Meat, fish, poultry & eggs.
+Garlic, onions, alcohol, tea, & coffee are voluntary/per person’s preferences.

-Fasting: Sundays, day of the new moon, the full moon, 10th and 11th of each month, the feast of Slvaratri, the 9th day of the month of Cheltra, the 8th day of Sravana, and days of eclipses, equinoxes, solstices, and conjunction of the planets.
+Fasting: Sundays, day of the new moon, the full moon, 10th & 11th of each month, the feast of Slvaratri, the 9th day of the month of Cheltra, the 8th day of Sravana, & days of eclipses, equinoxes, solstices, & conjunction of the planets.

-No: Prefer not to eat meat or fish.
+No: Many prefer not to eat meat or fish.